Little House on the Prairie: Depiction of minorities

-The Little House books include people from ethnic minorities, including a heroic black doctor who saves the protagonist's family.
-However, there have been criticisms of the Little House books because of portrayals of Native Americans.
-Much of the criticism relates to some of the characters expressing negative stereotypes as well as a view of them as less than human.
-There has also been criticism of the ignorance present in the books of the illegality of the Ingalls' occupation of land they did not have the right to occupy.
+The Little House books include depictions of ethnic minorities, including a heroic black doctor who saves the protagonist's family.
+Certain criticisms of the Little House books, however, have noted its portrayals of Native Americans.
+These criticisms highlight negative depictions of Native Americans present in the books, as well as obliviousness, on the part of the books' characters, of their occupation of the Native Americans' land.

-An incident concerning Wilder's depiction of Native Americans occurred in 1998, when an eight-year-old girl read Little House on the Prairie in her elementary school class.
-In the book, a minor character says "The only good Indian is a dead Indian," to which Pa replies that "he didn't know about that.
-He figured that Indians would be as peacable as anybody else if they were let alone."
-The girl's mother, Waziyatawin Angela Cavender Wilson, a member of the Wahpetunwan Dakota nation, challenged the school on its use of the book in the classroom.
-This was one of many statements and actions that prompted the American Library Association to investigate and ultimately change the name of the Wilder Award to the Children's Literature Legacy Award.
+An incident related to Wilder's depiction of Native Americans occurred in 1998, when an eight-year-old girl read Little House on the Prairie in her elementary school class.
+In the book, a minor character says, "The only good Indian is a dead Indian."
+To this, Pa responds, "he didn't know about that.
+He figured that Indians would be as peaceable as anybody else if they were let alone."
+The girl came home crying; her mother, Waziyatawin, a citizen of the Wahpetunwan Dakota nation and a scholar of Native American history, challenged the school's use of the book in its classroom.
+This event, among others, prompted the American Library Association to investigate and ultimately change the name of the Wilder Award to the Children's Literature Legacy Award.
 This award is given to books that have made a large impact on children's literature in America.